 Do you know if you’re eligible for overtime pay?
 Here’s why you should find out.

 Whether you put in 40 hours, 50 hours, or more – your employer should clarify if you are exempt from payment.
 Employees that are most likely exempt from overtime are white-collar workers ranging from administrative to executive roles.
 Usually, those who are exempt get paid on a salary basis.
 Others who may not qualify:

 - Salespeople working outside the office

-DO YOU HAVE AN OVERTIME CASE?
+DO YOU HAVE A LEGAL CASE?

-- When they go on medical or family unpaid leave under the Family and Medical Leave Act.
+- When they go on medical or family unpaid leave under the Family and Medical Leave Act

 - Taking a leave for illness or disability reasons and having a policy such as sick leave or disability insurance will compensate them for the time off.

 - An employee takes time off to serve as a court witness, a jury member, or short-term military leave.

 - Employers deduct pay when an employee does not work a whole week during the first or last week of work.